 Of whom is Paul speaking?
 Who are “the many” to which God’s grace abounds?
 Those questions are answered in verse 17 where we read “they which receive abundance of grace and of the gift of righteousness shall reign in life”.
 This entire context is about those who ” receive the gift of righteousness”.
 Who receives the gift of righteousness?
 That question is answered in Rom.
 4:3, “Abraham believed God and it was counted unto him as righteousness”.
 In other words, those who believe God receive the gift of righteousness.
 Unbelievers, by definition do not believe God and therefore they do not receive the gift of righteousness.

 Let us continue our study of this passage with verses 18-19.
-Once again in verse 19 the Greek has the definite article that limits the noun.
-So that verse reads literally, “For as by the one man’s disobedience the many were made sinners, so by the obedience of the One shall the many be made righteous”.
+“For as by one man’s disobedience many were made sinners, so by the obedience of One shall many be made righteous”.
 Again, all men do indeed sin, but that is not the subject of this verse or of this context.
-The subject is “the many” who will receive the gift of righteousness.
+The subject is “many” who will receive the gift of righteousness.

-Verse 18 however does not have the definite articles.
-So that verse reads, “Therefore, as by the offence of one judgment came upon all men to condemnation; even so by the righteousness of One the free gift came upon all men unto justification of life” So verses 15 and 17 tell us of the “the many” (i.e. not all men but the men of this context, i.e. believers), but in verse 18 Paul does not use the definite article.
+So verses 15 and 17 tell us of the “the many” (i.e. not all men but the men of this context, i.e. believers).
 Those who believe in universal salvation would say that in verse 18 Paul is saying that all men will be justified.
 Let us look at the logic of that conclusion.